 “The root issue is not understanding Ek Ong Kar.
 One Universal Creator.
 We are all one.
 We are immersed in the one.
 Come from the one.
 You are I. I am you.
 Through you, and through me, is all that occurs.”

 Furthermore, there’s a major schism between Sikh teachings and the cases of police bias and brutality.

 Singh Dhillon referred to a legendary story about a humble water carrier.
-During a fierce battle, he fed, helped and supported the enemy.
+During a fierce battle, he fed, helped, and supported the enemy.
 That provoked wrath among his allies.
 So they turned him over to the holiest wise man, Guru Gobind Singh.
-The Sikh guru, poet and philosopher heard the water carrier’s intentions.
+The Sikh guru, poet, and philosopher heard the water carrier’s intentions.
 Rather than punish him, the guru embraced him.
 Called him bhai (brother).
 Guru Gobind Singh congratulated the water carrier for understanding the true meaning of Sikhism.
 Selfless service to others.

 Clearly, a disconnect said Singh Dhillon, when “someone who is supposed to keep the peace, is with his knee on George Floyd (as he’s) begging for his life.
 So, you see the distance between the two?
 And, how much disparity there is?
-We can put all kinds of intellect to it.
+We can put all kinds of intellect into it.
 But it comes down to that root issue of not connecting with our own selves and who we are and being true to that.
 And may I say, that we all have work to do.
 We need to come back to what was shared with us 550 years ago.
 And if we forget that, we will have the same violence continue.
 Until we begin to connect with those teachings.”